 The cake is light and sweet; the pineapple and coconut flavors complement without overpowering each other.
 I filled some of the cupcakes with a cream made of coconut milk and puréed pineapple.
 The cupcakes are delicious enough to stand alone, so if I were in your shoes, I’d make it easy and just forget the filling step.
 But if you must…

-I used a confectioners’ sugar buttercream to ice the cupcakes, and the coconut really comes through in the icing.
+I used a confectioners’ sugar buttercream to frost the cupcakes, and the coconut flavor really comes through in the icing.
 I garnished my cupcakes with coconut I toasted in the oven, pineapple, and maraschino cherries.

 - 1 teaspoon vanilla